 So the two main questions here are what is your budget and, by now you should know what the must-have functionalities to start are.
 Through researching the available options, you should either make a list of the service providers that have all the tools you will need, or a list of providers that are within your price range.
 This depends on which part you’re willing to compromise on, features or price.
 If you’re ready to compromise on price, take the list that has the features, and pick the one that will fit the bill.
 If your budget is limited, take the list that matches your budget, and see which one will give you the most bang for your buck.

-Now, of course, there might be a perfect hosting service provider that will meet your requirements at both function and price, but generally, be prepared to make some calls.
+Now, of course, there might be a perfect hosting service provider even for artists or musicians that will meet requirements at both function and price, but generally, be prepared to make some calls.

 The home stretch is here.
 Ideally, you have most likely picked a place to host your website, you know what you need, you’ve thought of a great domain name, the last thing you need is to pick a plan.
 Most hosting providers will offer three different kinds of services: shared hosting, VPS hosting and cloud hosting.
 Here are the definitions in short: